Urban Planning Courses

 UP407: State & Local Public Finance

-The intent of this course is to provide students with an understanding of the fundamental concepts of fiscal planning at the state and local levels of government.
-State and local governments are continuously debating and implementing new policy surrounding finance and the complex emerging financial issues are critical for planners to understand.
-The course addresses both the theory and methods of state and local finance, but most importantly, it is a course focused on state and local fiscal policy (with some discussion of federal policy).
-Beyond general concepts including taxation, spending, intergovernmental cooperation, debt financing, development fees and privatization, we will address the following types of policy questions
+Provides students with an understanding of the fundamental concepts of fiscal planning at the state and local levels of government.
+Addresses both the theory and methods of state and local finance, focused on state and local fiscal policy.
+Addresses emerging policy issues involving land use and taxation, spending and budgeting, intergovernmental cooperation, debt financing, financing for economic development, and privatization.

 UP418: GIS for Planners